 No federal law, however, requires states to report the identities of these individuals when they become ineligible to possess firearms to the National Instant Criminal Background Check System (“NICS”) database, which the FBI uses to perform background checks prior to firearm transfers.
 As a result, state record reporting laws are critical to ensuring the accuracy and effectiveness of the background check system.

-Kentucky passed a law in 2011 to require a court that adjudicates a person as a mental defective or commits a person to a mental institution to submit that person’s name, other specified identifying information (e.g., Social Security number, date of birth), and the order of commitment to the Department of Kentucky State Police.2 The State Police must forward the information to the FBI for inclusion in the NICS database.
-The law also establishes a process by which a person may petition for relief of a firearm prohibition due to a history of mental illness.3
+Kentucky passed a law in 2011 to require a court that makes one of these mental-health related findings about a person to submit that person’s name, other specified identifying information (e.g., Social Security number, date of birth), and the order of commitment to the Department of Kentucky State Police.3 The State Police must forward the information to the FBI for inclusion in the NICS database.
+The law also establishes a process by which a person may petition for relief of a firearm prohibition due to a history of mental illness.4

 - Ky.
 Rev. Stat.
 Ann. § 237.108(1).